Online Submissions

 The surnames in English should be used as they are given in the foreign passport or in previously published articles.
 If an author has no foreign passport and/or publications its surname and name should be transliterated by the BSI standard.

-(ii) Information about author/authors
+(ii) Information about the author/authors

-(iii) Affiliation of author/authors
+(iii) Affiliation of the author/authors

 If the article was prepared with participation of authors from different institutions, the affiliation of each author to a particular institution should be stated with the superscript.